Last updated on February 17th, 2026

 ► Enjoy outdoor adventures at nearby Red Rock Canyon National Conservation Area.

-Free Things to Do in Las Vegas with Kids
+Free Things to Do on the Las Vegas Strip

 1. Welcome to Fabulous Las Vegas Sign